-Noted by the New York Times as a "dashing lyric tenor", Ganson Salmon has gained recognition for his "powerful and nuanced" performances in New York City.
+Noted by the New York Times as a "dashing lyric tenor", Ganson Salmon has gained recognition for his "powerful and nuanced" performances in New York City and abroad.

-This season, Salmon returns to Sarasota Opera to cover the Duke of Mantua in Rigoletto and Romeo in Romeo et Juliette.
-Most recently, he performed as Rinuccio in Gianni Schicchi with the Tel Aviv Summer Opera, and Rodolfo in La bohème with the Algonquin Arts Theatre in New Jersey.
+Last year, Salmon went on last minute to make his role debut as Romeo in Romeo et Juliette with Sarasota Opera, where he recently covered the Duke of Mantua in Rigoletto.
+In Summer of 2019, Salmon performed as Rinuccio in Gianni Schicchi with the Tel Aviv Summer Opera, and Rodolfo in La bohème with the Algonquin Arts Theatre in New Jersey.
 He also returned to Indiana for special performances of Beethoven's 9th Symphony with the Ball State Symphony Orchestra.

-Last season, Salmon joined Sarasota Opera to sing Pong in Turandot, First Armored Man and Second Priest in The Magic Flute, and to cover Beppe in Donizetti's Rita.
-In summer 2018, Salmon returned to Pittsburgh Festival Opera for Rodolfo in La bohème.
-In the 2017-18 season, he performed as Tom Rakewell in The Rake's Progress and as Roderick Usher in Philip Glass' The Fall of the House of Usher with Mannes Opera, and performed Dichterliebe at The Consulate of Germany in NYC.
-While at Mannes, Salmon also appeared as Anatol in Vanessa.
+In the 2018-19 season, Salmon joined Sarasota Opera to sing Pong in Turandot, First Armored Man and Second Priest in The Magic Flute, and to cover Beppe in Donizetti's Rita.
+He also returned to Pittsburgh Festival Opera for Rodolfo in La bohème.

-His other operatic credits include Rodolfo in La bohème and Don José in La Tragédie de Carmen with Ball State Opera Theater, the Mayor in Albert Herring and Oronte in Alcina with Napa Valley Music Festival.
+Salmon's other operatic credits include Rodolfo in La bohème and Don José in La Tragédie de Carmen with Ball State Opera Theater, and the Mayor in Albert Herring and Oronte in Alcina with Napa Valley Music Festival.